BY: Alonna PUBLISHED August 25, 2020 ~ UPDATED: April 9, 2021

 - Gather your ingredients.

-- In a medium pan over medium heat, add 1 1/2 teaspoons oil and when hot, add the ground beef (or extra-firm tofu crumbles).
-Sprinkle with the turmeric and mash the meat into crumbles and stir occasionally for about 7 to 9 minutes, or until completely browned.
-Remove the meat with a slotted spoon and discard any remaining fat.
+- In a pan over medium heat, add 1 1/2 teaspoons oil, and when hot, add the ground meat/poultry, or extra-firm tofu crumbles.
+Sprinkle with the turmeric and mash the meat into crumbles.
+Stir occasionally for about 7 to 9 minutes, or until completely browned.
+Remove the protein with a slotted spoon and discard any remaining fat.
+If using tofu, this step is not necessary.

-- Using the same pan, heat the last 1 1/2 teaspoons of oil over medium-high heat and add onion, salt, and curry leaves, if using.
+- Using the same pan, heat another 1 1/2 teaspoons of oil over medium heat and add the onion, salt, and curry leaves, if using.
 Cook until the onions are golden, about 8 minutes.
 Reduce heat if necessary to keep the onions from sticking, and/or add a tablespoon of water.

-- Add ginger garlic paste and stir for 1 to 2 minutes until it no longer smells raw.
-Add the chili powder, cloves, cinnamon, and coriander.
-Stir, cooking the spices for another minute, then add the tomato sauce or minced tomatoes.
-Simmer for 6 minutes if using the puree or sauce.
+- Add the ginger garlic paste and stir for 1 to 2 minutes until it no longer smells raw.
+Stir in the chili powder, cloves, cinnamon, and coriander.
+Cook the spices for another minute, then add the tomato sauce or minced tomatoes.
+Simmer for 6 minutes if using a puree or sauce.
 If using fresh tomatoes, add another 5 minutes or until the tomatoes are completely cooked down.
 Cook the mixture until it has darkened and the oil separates along the edges.

-- Return meat and add peas (if using), to the pan, stirring well and cook for another 7 more minutes.
+- Return meat and add peas (or other vegetables half-cooked), to the pan, stirring well, and cook for another 7 to 10 more minutes, making sure the vegetables you use are completely cooked.
 Stirring several times, continuing to break down the meat.
 You are typically looking for a dry curry; simmer for a few more minutes if necessary.
 Or leave some liquid, depending on your preference and how you are using the keema.

 - Garnish keema curry as you wish with cilantro, mint and/or fried curry leaves.
 Use for sandwiches (aka sloppy joes), saucy over rice, with flatbread, or as a topping for Indian pizza.

-- Feel free to used any ground meat you prefer or go vegetarian using crumbled firm tofu.
+- Feel free to use any ground meat you prefer or go vegetarian using crumbled firm tofu or mushrooms.

 - To streamline this recipe you can use a store-bought ginger garlic paste and canned tomato puree.
 Feel free to use fresh tomatoes and make your own ginger garlic paste.